-Start by installing D1 and D3.
+Start assembly of the PCB by installing D1 and D3.
 Align the white band on the components with the band marked on the PCB.
 Then mount C1 and C2.

-Continue to mount IC1.
+4.2 Continue to mount IC1 with D5 attached.
 After placement, IC1 can be placed and bent over to reduce the height of the assembled PCB.
 The fuse and J1 may now be placed in position.

-The PCB should now look like the picture below:
+The PCB should now look like the picture below, but with the addition of the diode D5 to the middle lead of IC1:

-4.2 Testing Low Voltage Power Components.
+4.3 4.2 Testing Low Voltage Power Components.